Last of 21 dead recovered from east China coal mine collapse

-BEIJING (AP) - Searchers have recovered the bodies of all 21 miners who died in an eastern China coal mine collapse.
+BEIJING (AP) - Searchers have recovered the bodies of all 21 miners who died in an eastern China coal mine collapse, state media said.

 The official Xinhua News Agency reported the last body was pulled from the mine Monday afternoon.

-More than 300 people were working inside the mine when the collapse happened around 11 p.m. on Oct.
-20 in Shandong province.
-Most were lifted to safety but 22 miners were trapped.
+More than 300 people were working inside the mine in Shandong province when it collapsed on Oct.
+20. Most were lifted to safety but 22 miners were trapped.

 The cause of the collapse is being investigated.